-The board oversees and approves the Bank's Risk Management Framework ("RMF") and is supported by the Risk Committee ("RC") of the Bank.
-The RC's purpose is to review the Bank's principal risk categories and risk appetite; report its conclusions to the board for approval and oversee the implementation of the RMF, whilst anticipating changes in business conditions.
-The RMF's supporting risk policies and control standards include consideration of the Holding Company's and intermediate holding company's risk appetite, where appropriate.
+The board oversees and approves the Bank's Risk Management Framework ("RMF") and is supported by the Risk Committee (see description below) of the Bank.
+The Risk Committee's purpose is to review the Bank's risk appetite and report its conclusions to the board for approval, oversee the implementation of the RMF, taking a forward-looking perspective and anticipating changes in business conditions.

 There is a formal structure for identifying, reporting, monitoring and managing risks.
 This comprises, at its highest level, Risk Appetite statements which are set and approved by the board and are supported by granular Risk Appetite measures across the principal risk categories.
-This is underpinned by an RMF that sets out the high level policy, standards, roles, responsibilities, governance and oversight for the management of all principal risks.
+This is underpinned by an RMF which sets out the high level policy, standards, roles, responsibilities, governance and oversight for the management of all principal risks.